rhilconsultants/HELM-ArgoCD-Lab/Lab1/Bonus_Lab.md

 # HELM-ArgoCD-Lab1-Bonus

-## In this lab we will create a Canary Route or our 2 Applications
+## In this lab we will create a Canary Route For a Blue green Deployments using the range operator in helm.

-1. Create a new route.yaml
+1. Create a new Application Deployment files:

    - create a new folder named  "blue-green" in the root of the repo.